PurdueSIGGD/PurdueSIGGD.github.io/_games/2019-Monumental.md

 gameLink: null
 ---
 <!--Put description here:-->
-Multiplayer reasource management and building game.
-Be the first team of three to build three monuments to win!
+Monumental was the Fall 2019-Spring 2020 game!
+It was a rough year, as development was cut short during Spring of 2020 due to the pandemic, but we hope you enjoy what we made!

+You'll need to work with your team and fight to bring resources back to your boat.
+With enough resources, you can provide your team with permanent buffs and build monuments, with the first team to build 3 monuments winning the game!

+Collect!
+Fight!
+And build your way to victory in this exciting top-down MOBA!